Honolulu Charter Commission

 It provides the guiding policy on how the Mayor, City Council, and departments operate, how decisions are made, and how services are delivered.

-The Honolulu Charter Commission, which convenes only once every ten years, is currently accepting proposals through November 7, 2025.
+The Honolulu Charter Commission convenes only once every ten years.
+It is currently in its proposal review process.
+The proposal submission period ended as of 5 p.m. on November 7, 2025.

 The Charter Commission is a 13-member body appointed by the Mayor and the City Council every 10 years.